qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 #.
 Check the |checkbox| :guilabel:`Display labels` checkbox to enable labeling
 #.
 Choose the field to label with.
 We will use
    :guilabel:`Field containing label` |selectstring| 'NAMES'
 #.
-Enter a default for lakes that have no name.
+Enter a :guilabel:`Default label` for lakes that have no name.
 The default label will be
    used each time |qg| encounters a lake with no value in the 'NAMES' field.
 #.
 If you have labels extending over several lines, check
    |checkbox|:guilabel:`Multiline labels?`. |qg| will check for a true line